 The information in this implementation report reflects feedback, if provided, from this model’s developer as of the above date.
 The description of the implementation of the model(s) here may differ from how the model(s) was implemented in the manuscripts reviewed to determine this model’s evidence of effectiveness.
 Inclusion in the implementation report does not mean the practices described meet the HHS criteria for evidence of effectiveness.
 Please see the Effectiveness button on the left for more information about any research on the effectiveness of the model, including any version(s) of the model with effectiveness research.
 Versions of the model that are described in the Adaptations and enhancements section of this implementation report may include (1) versions that were identified by the model’s developer and (2) versions that have been implemented by researchers and have manuscripts that HomVEE rated high or moderate, but that are not supported by the model’s developer.

 PALS targets at-risk families who are unlikely to have received effective parenting instruction.
 Local agencies may develop their own target criteria based on their service area context.

 Two versions of the model exist: PALS Infant curriculum and PALS Toddler/Preschooler curriculum.
 PALS Infant curriculum focuses on children ages 5 to 18 months and their families.
 PALS Toddler/Preschooler curriculum focuses on children ages 18 months through 4 years and their families.

 Adaptations and enhancements

 The information contained on this page was last updated in October 2019.
-Recommended Further Reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by the Children’s Learning Institute on May 6, 2019.
+Recommended further reading lists the sources for this information.
+In addition, the information contained in this profile was reviewed for accuracy by the Children’s Learning Institute in May 2019.
 HomVEE reserves the right to edit the profile for clarity and consistency.